Wine Rating: 94

 I’ve allowed the uncorked wine to sit open for about twenty minutes and with this well-aged chardonnay, I have some tasting plates in front of me.
 On them, an array of assorted foods, items that help me find the tiniest details in the wine.
 The first plate has various cheeses; ranging from sharp to mild, from stinky to sweet.
 The second plate includes Italian and German cured meats, sliced thinly and stacked neatly next to my prosciutto, Triscuits, the most versatile of all crackers.
 Next to that is a pile of plain wine crackers, the ones that look like miniature marshmallows.
 The third and final plate is much smaller than the others, but very important, as it holds mixed chocolate pieces, from rich dark Brazilian and Swiss to my all-time favorite, the classic American Hershey bar.

 The open beauty before us is a 2010 Marcassin Three Sisters Vineyard Chardonnay.
 I purchased it, along with nine other various vintages of Marcassin, through an online wine auction I follow.
-The closing price on this bottle was $195.
+The closing price of this bottle was $195.
 It has been well cellared for the last six years.
 Two of those years have been in my care.
 This is a full-bodied white wine and it could easily go another four years in the cellar, and if I were to do that, it would keep changing its structure along the way.
 That is one of the magic things about wine.

-A wine cracker, a small piece of sharp white cheddar and a nibble of salami are my first munch.
+A wine cracker, a small piece of sharp white cheddar and a nibble of salami is my first munch.
 Now, it’s time for the juice.
 As the wine is poured into the glass, it glistens with a hue of melted clarified butter.
 You know the butter they give you in a small cup when you have lobster.
 The wine is that color.
 Gorgeous.
 I hold the glass up to our kitchen light (a do-it-yourself mini-chandelier, that one rainy day, took me six hours and four bloody fingers to assemble, just as a side note).
 Beyond the color, I’m looking for its clarity.
 Sight is the first component to tasting.
 The visual appearance is where I first begin my opinion of the wine.
 This 2010 is considered near bright.
 Some wines are crystal clear, others cloudy, and this one has very fine particles (sediment) swimming about.
 This is because Marcassin does no filtering, fining or cold stabilization.

-To the scent we go.
+To the scent, we go.
 After a few swirls of my glass, allowing it to open up a bit, I dive my nose in.
 I have on occasion, by accident, inhaled too hard and the wine went into my nose, and down my throat, which resembles waterboarding.
 Avoid this if you can.
 I’ve done it more times that I can remember, and of course, never while alone.
-Oh no. Usually at a nice dinner with friends, The French Laundry comes to mind.
+Oh no. Usually, at a nice dinner with friends, The French Laundry comes to mind.
 I’m deep in the glass and I sense honey, citrus fruit and something else.
 What the hell is that?
 I look at my wife’s tasting notes and she found mint.
 Holy crap!
 How did she find that?
 I inhale deeper.
 Damnit, I cannot find it.
 It’s more of a green flavored gummy bear, which is what?
 What flavor is the green bear?
 Come on.
 You know this.
 Yes, that is correct, watermelon.
 Not a fruit melon, but a candied one.
 I don’t find the mint.
 But this is of no surprise.
 Everyone smells and tastes differently.
 If I said it smells of old man feet, I might be the only one who gets that.
 This is why I tell everyone to drink what they like, not just those that are highly rated or have been praised in some tasting article.

 A Touch with the Tongue

-The chardonnay has been open for about thirty minutes.
+The Chardonnay has been open for about thirty minutes.
 I gave it some time to stretch its legs from the cramped bottle, where it’s been sleeping for the past six years.
 After a bite of cracker and cheese, I bring the glass to my mouth and I take a small sip of the wine.
 I want to leave room in my mouth for the juice to move about.
 I want to get a feel for the body, of the wine’s viscosity.
 I swallow and follow that with another small sip again.
-I want my palate to get a feel for the wine, the acid and alcohol levels.
+I want my palate to get a feel for the wine, the acid, and alcohol levels.
 How sweet is this juice?
 These are the first appearances I notice, with every glass I drink.

 The intensity of flavor is all over the place.
 This wine is tight; meaning the flavors are all over each other.
 A bit more swishing and down it goes.
 I know that etiquette calls for me to spit the wine into a bucket and allow my empty mouth to find the finish of the wine, but at $200 a bottle, every drop matters.
-Besides I’m not at a Grand cru tasting in front of hundreds of wine critics.
+Besides I’m not at a Grand Cru tasting in front of hundreds of wine critics.
 I’m in my kitchen, watching To Catch a Thief on Turner Classic Movies, wearing surf trunks, a tank top, and my Porsche baseball hat.
 At home, I do it my way.
 So my friends, this wine, this bottle, every last drop is going in my belly.
 I’ll drink responsibly when I Uber to the next wine soirée with my wife by my side, making sure I don’t say something… stupid.

 The attack is the first sip, and as the wine dances all around the mid-palate is where second flavors emerge.
 As the alcohol settles down, the harder to decipher elements begin to come alive, like mineral and wood notes.
 This vintage shows many complex layers, so it’s going to take a much larger swig to find all of the particulars.